How does this company make money?

 Who depends on this company?

-London Bullion Market Association refineries rely on the company for Canadian and Mexican supply streams.
-The Ontario provincial government receives mining royalty payments from two producing mines.
-Sonoran municipal governments depend on the Mulatos operation for employment of over 800 local workers.
-Canadian pension funds holding gold ETFs that use physical gold as underlying inventory are also exposed to any disruption in the company's output.
+London Bullion Market Association refineries would lose Canadian and Mexican gold supply streams.
+The Ontario provincial government would lose mining royalty revenue from two major producing mines.
+Sonoran municipal governments would lose employment for more than 800 local workers.
+Canadian pension funds holding gold ETFs would lose some of the physical gold inventory that sits behind those funds.

 How does this company scale?